SanicTK2/iidxguide/docs/dp_finger_basic.md

 ## Summary

 For high-density streams, other than #3 button, I use a static mapping of each key to one finger; the middle finger handles #4, ring finger hits #5 and #6, pinky is #7.
 Additionally, even for #3 key, for high-density streams I tend to use my thumb rather than my index finger.
-If you map **(thumb, index, mid, ring, pinky) to (13, 2, 4, 56, 7)**, this minimizes the finger movement, so I believe this is the DP basic finger position.
+If you map **(thumb, index, mid, ring, pinky) to (13, 2, 4, 56, 7)**, this minimizes the finger movement, so I believe this is the DP basic finger placement.

 ## References